josealarconchacon/angular-js/post-mean-stack/README.md

 # PostMeanStack

-web application built using Angular for the front end and a MongoDB, Express, and Node.js (MEAN) stack for the backend, designed to showcase CRUD operations and user authentication.
+Web application built using Angular for the front end and a MongoDB, Express, and Node.js (MEAN) stack for the backend, designed to showcase CRUD operations and user authentication.
 It serves as a comprehensive example of integrating modern web technologies for a seamless and efficient development workflow

+##
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

 ## Development server